-Let’s face it: kids get bored easily seeing the same old sandwich in their lunchbox day after day.
-Want to make their sandwich more fun?
+Let’s face it—kids get bored easily seeing the same old sandwich in their lunchbox day after day.
+Want to increase the fun quotient?
 Try switching up the bread by using things like pitas, wraps, ciabatta, bagels, crackers and whole-wheat raisin bread.

 If you really want to surprise them, try making their sandwich with homemade whole grain waffles made without sugar.
 Sugar-less waffles are savory, so they can essentially be used as a bread replacement, while being much more fun!
 They’re easy to freeze, so try making a few at a time, and use them over the course of a few weeks.